 When children reach pre-school age and are ready for more structured educational sessions alongside their free play activities, they are introduced to specialist sessions in phonics, ballet, cookery, French, Music and PE, and will begin to use more of the Prep School facilities.
 They eat lunch in the Conservatory with the rest of the School and enjoy short visits to the Library.

 Reception is the final year of the Early Years Foundation Stage and the first of their formal school education.
 Continuing to build their cognitive, physical, creative and emotional development through play-based learning, the children engage in a balance between child-initiated and teacher-led lessons throughout the school day.
 Each class has a maximum of 18 pupils, with a highly qualified and experienced teacher and a full-time Teaching Assistant.
 Specialist lessons are delivered in French, Music, Sport (including Ballet, Ball Skills and Swimming) and Computing.

 The Reception children are integrated fully into the life of the whole school, attending Assemblies, Prize Day, Sports Day and other special events.
-Lunch is eaten with their teachers and other children in the Conservatory, after which they play outside on the field with the rest of the school.
+Lunch is eaten with their teachers and other children in the Dining Hall, after which they play outside with the rest of the Prep School.
 Morning break times are spent in a safely enclosed garden which has a fabulous array of outdoor resources, including their very own play ship, HMS Blazer.
 They really do have the best of both worlds!